flowr-analysis/flowr/wiki/Linting and Testing.md

 2. If you want to run the whole test suite, you need to set-up a new Run/Debug configuration:
    1. In the Run/Debug Configurations part of WebStorm, click the Drop-Down menu, and then `Edit Configurations`.
    2. Click on `+` to add a new configuration, and then select `Mocha`.
-   3. Set the name of this new configuration, and select `File patterns` to run all specified functionality tests, like in this example:
+   3. Set the name of this new configuration, and select `File patterns` to run all specified functionality tests, like in the example above.
 ![A possible Run configuration for flowR's functionality tests in WebStorm](img/testing-config-webstorm.png)

-   1. Press `OK` to save the test run configuration.
+   4. Press `OK` to save the test run configuration.

    Afterwards, you can run or debug the flowR functionality test suite from the Run/Debug configurations part, by clicking on the Play and Debug buttons (▶️/🪲), respectively.

 ## CI Pipeline